You can get information about your VET debt online or by phone.

 To get a copy of your notices, contact your education provider.

-- how much you have borrowed for each unit of study at each provider you have studied with
+- what you borrowed for each unit of study and for each course of study

 If you want information from before 2005 you will need to contact your provider.